SouthGreenPlatform/VcfHunter/README.md

 <br/>

-### vcf2linear.1.0.py (python3)
+### vcf2linear.1.1.py (python3)

 This programs aims at performing a chromosome painting of accessions along chromosome based on the allele grouping correponding to the ancestral groups.
 The idea is to search, for distinct regions (along the chromosomes) of the accession we want to study, the probability of an ancestral origin (homozygous or heterozygous).
 Because, distinct ancestral groups can contain different specific alleles, show distinct heterozygosity levels and allele fixation (du to distinct reproductive mode for example) such probability is not straightforward.
 An idea can be to calculate for each regions, the expected ancestral allele grouping proportion (based on ancestral accessions) and compare this value to the observed one.
  Because dataset can be small and/or representatives of ancestral group are very few, the expected ancestral allele grouping proportion can be difficult to estimate. <br/>
 This programs solves the problem by simulating ancestral population from accessions identified as representatives of the ancestral groups under panmixie hypothesis.
 For each ancestral populations a total of 100 individuals were simulated.
 The same was performed for hybrids between two populations.
-At the and of this simulation process mean and standard deviation of allele grouping proportions were calculated for each ancestral group on sliding windows of size n overlapping of n-1.<br/>
+At the and of this simulation process mean and standard deviation of allele grouping proportions were calculated for each ancestral group on sliding windows of size n overlapping of n-1.
+Because the simulation process and access to the simulation is a long process, we also implemented a function that estimated grouping proportions based on sums of binomial densities.
+The mean values estimated are exact but standard deviations are approximated.<br/>
 These grouping proportions were then calculated on tested accessions and estimated proportion were used to calculate the ancestry probability as followed.<br/>

 With:<br/>
 **_Hmu_**: Mean gX expected number for the group gX based on simulations on homozygous groups,<br/>